Słupsk

 Słupsk had its origins as a Pomeranian settlement in the early Middle Ages.
-In 1265 it was given town rights.
-By the 14th century, the town had become a centre of local administration and trade and a Hanseatic League associate.
-Between 1368 and 1478 it was a residence of the Dukes of Słupsk, until 1474 vassals of the Kingdom of Poland.
-In 1648, according to the peace treaty of Osnabrück, Stolp became part of Brandenburg-Prussia.
-In 1815 it was incorporated into the newly formed Prussian Province of Pomerania.
-After World War II, the city again became part of Poland, as it fell within the new borders determined by the Potsdam Conference.
+In 1265, it was given city rights.
+By the 14th century, the city had become a centre of local administration and trade and a Hanseatic League associate.
+Between 1368 and 1478, it was a residence of the Dukes of Słupsk, until 1474 vassals of the Kingdom of Poland.
+According to the peace treaty of 1648, Słupsk became part of Brandenburg-Prussia.
+In 1815, it was incorporated into the newly formed Prussian Province of Pomerania.
+After World War II, the city again became part of Poland, and from 1975 to 1998 it was the capital of Słupsk Voivodeship.
+It is a railway junction located on the main railroad between the Tricity and Szczecin.
+The local Renaissance Ducal Castle houses the Museum of Central Pomerania with the largest collection of paintings by popular early-20th-century artist Stanisław Ignacy Witkiewicz.

 Etymology

-Slavic names in Pomeranian — Stolpsk, Stôłpsk, Słëpsk, Słëpskò, Stôłp — and Polish — Słupsk — may be etymologically related to the words słup ("pole") and stołp ("keep").
+Slavic names in Pomeranian — Stolpsk, Stôłpsk, Słëpsk, Słëpskò, Stôłp — and Polish — Słupsk — may be etymologically related to the words słup 'pole' and stołp 'keep'.
 There are two hypotheses about the origin of those names: that it refers to a specific way of constructing buildings on boggy ground with additional pile support, which is still in use, or that it is connected with a tower or other defensive structure on the banks of the Słupia River.

-Later, during German occupation, the town was named Stolp, to which the suffix in Pommern was attached in order to avoid confusion with other places similarly named.
+Later, under German administration, the town was named Stolp, to which the suffix in Pommern was attached in order to avoid confusion with other places similarly named.
 The Germanised name comes from one of five Slavic Pomeranian names of this settlement.
 The city was occasionally called Stolpe, referring to the Słupia River, whose German name is Stolpe.
 Stolpe is also the Latin exonym for this place.